30 Days Sober – What To Expect When You Quit Drinking

 There were so many moments when I flirted with the idea that because the end of 2016 was fast approaching, and it had been somewhat of a shit year, I deserved one last boozy hurrah.

-I call this the negotiation phase and it is likely you will experience it, too.
+I call this the negotiation phase, and it is likely you will experience it, too.

-Physical and Emotional Symptoms in Week One of Sobriety
+Week 1 Physical and Emotional Symptoms

 For some, you may experience heavier withdrawal symptoms, especially in the first 48 hours.
 These include sweatiness, shaking, tremors, and feeling like you are miserably hungover.